vaibhav-raj/nodejs-interview-questions/README.md

 ##

-**1-Single Responsibility Principle (SRP):** This principle states that a class should have only one reason to change, meaning it should have only one responsibility.
+**1-Single Responsibility Principle (SRP):** TA class should have only one reason to change, meaning it should have only one responsibility.
+This principle encourages breaking down a system into smaller, more focused components, each handling a specific aspect of functionality.

 ```js
 // Bad Example